byteskeptical/sftpretty/docs/cookbook.rst

     which if no data is received a request for response is sent to server.
   * ``User`` - Replaces the username parameter in the Connection method.

 Host Key checking is enabled by default.
-It will use ``~/.ssh/known_hosts`` by default.
+Loading of ``~/.ssh/known_hosts`` is always attempted unless an alternative is passed.
 If you wish to disable host key checking, **NOT ADVISED**, you will need to modify the default CnOpts and set the .hostkeys to None.

 .. code-block:: python